chinhdo/txFileManager/README.md

 * WriteAllBytes: Write the specified bytes to the file.
 * WriteAllText: Write the specified text content to the file.

 If you have any suggestions for enhancements or bug reports please use the Issues list.
-Better yet, join this project and contribute yourself.
+Better yet, if possible join this project and contribute.

 This library is available as a [NuGet](https://www.nuget.org/packages/TxFileManager) package.
 The current/latest release is 1.4.